bobbyiestofjos/forecasting_uber_travel_times/README.md

 ![predicted](images/predicted.png)

-This plot is for a weekday trip with the observed travel times along with the forecasted travel times from the model for 2019.
+This plot is for the average travel time of all the weekday trips across DC.

+The blue line represents the actual travel times, the orange line represents travel times predicted by the model, and the gray confidence interval area is a range that, with 95% certainty, the actual mean will fall within as predicted by the model.

 Multiple model iterations are produced for each trip using different parameters to minimize Root Mean Square Error, the metric used to determine model performance.

 Here the Root Mean Square Error is a measure of the differences between values forecasted by the model and the observed values.
-(9.31)

 ### Predictions